wawo00/DOC_UPSDK_EN/source/FAQ/FAQ_Guide.md

 ### Q: What should I do if there is no advertisement displayed correctly after embedding the SDK?

-If you've set up an "placementid," please make sure you 've sent the correct placementid code to the technicist.
+If you've set up an "ad unit," please make sure you 've sent the correct ad unit code to the technicist.

 <br />